 In recent years Tessa has been transiently resident somewhere between the Institute for Provocation (Beijing), Nida Art Colony (Lithuania), HIAP Suomenlinna (Helsinki), Berlin’s Zentrum für Kunst und Urbanistik (ZK/U), Cité Internationale des Arts (Paris), Performing Arts Forum (rural France), Akademie Schloss Solitude (Stuttgart) and BEMA (Mexico).

-She has recently grown things with others in collective frameworks like Marjetica Potrč‘s Design for the Living World program (Belgrade & Mexico City), Parckdesign 2016: Jardin Essential (Brussels). and new artist publishing platform Cloudship Press.
+She has lately grown things with others in collective frameworks that include Marjetica Potrč‘s Design for the Living World program (Belgrade & Mexico City), Parckdesign 2016: Jardin Essential (Brussels). and new artist micro-publishing platform Cloudship Press (Sydney).
 Tessa is also active in ongoing group ventures Collective Disaster, (no)action(no)space, The Librarium and Weathering, and was previously part of Yurt Empire, the Summer School for Applied Autonomy, and Makeshift, whose speculative site-based projects appeared in such exhibitions as If you were to live here… 5th Auckland Triennial (Fresh Gallery, Auckland 2013) and In the Balance: Art for a Changing World (Museum of Contemporary Art, Sydney 2010).